-Creating A my Social Security Online Account
+Creating a my Social Security Account

 HOW BREAKS IN EARNINGS AFFECT SOCIAL SECURITY BENEFITS

 RETIREMENT BENEFITS: A drop in your earnings or gaps in your earnings can result in a lower Social Security benefit amount.
 First, the amount of annual earnings a worker has directly affects the amount of Social Security benefits he or she will receive each month.
 High earnings result in higher benefits.
-Secondly, the Social Security Retirement benefit calculation uses an average of your 35 highest years of earnings.
+Secondly, the Social Security retirement benefit calculation uses an average of your 35 highest years of earnings.
 Having less than 35 years of earnings on your Social Security record will result in a lower Social Security monthly benefit.

 DISABILITY BENEFITS: To receive Social Security Disability benefits, a worker must meet certain medical and non-medical requirements.
 The medical requirement is that the worker must have a medical condition, either mental or physical, which is so severe that it prevents him or her from working, at any employment, at a level that is considered substantial and gainful.
-Substantial gainful activity is measured in 2015 as being able to earn $1090 per month ($1820 per month if you are blind).
+Substantial gainful activity is measured in 2015 as earnings up to $1090 per month ($1820 per month if you are blind).
 Also, the severe condition must be expected to last at least 12 months or end in the worker's death.

-SOCIAL SECURITY AND WORKER’S COMPENSATION AND OTHER PUBLIC DISABILITY BENEFITS
+SOCIAL SECURITY AND WORKERS' COMPENSATION AND OTHER PUBLIC DISABILITY BENEFITS

 Disability payments from private sources, such as private pension or insurance benefits, do not affect your Social Security disability benefits.

 However, workers’ compensation and other public disability benefits may reduce your Social Security benefits.
 Workers’ compensation benefits are paid to a worker because of a job-related injury or illness.
-They may be paid by federal or state workers’ compensation agencies, employers or by insurance companies on behalf of employers.
+They may be paid by federal or state workers’ compensation agencies, employers, or by insurance companies on behalf of employers.